jessecascio/dtest/src/data-structure/linked-list/README.md

 ### Considerations

 ***PROs***
-* The size of the arrays is fixed whereas linked lists can grow dynamically; therefore, with arrays we must know the upper limit on the number of elements in advance.
+* The size of the arrays is fixed where as linked lists can grow dynamically; therefore, with arrays we must know the upper limit on the number of elements in advance.
 * Inserting a new element in an array of elements is expensive, because room has to be created for the new elements and to create room existing elements have to be shifted.
 * Deleting from an array is expensive since elements need to be shifted down after a deletion.